 An Agile software development methodology that emphasizes customer involvement, transparency, testing, and frequent delivery of working software.

-The Extreme Programming canon includes a Customer Bill of Rights and a Developer Bill of Rights, and lists its core values as communication, simplicity, feedback, courage and respect.
-XP is a developer-centric methodology, and unlike Scrum, it prescribes specific coding practices like Pair Programming, in which two developers work side by side at a single machine, automated unit testing, and frequent integration.
-Another key practice in XP is refactoring, or the continual improvement of design over many iterations.
+The Extreme Programming canon includes a Customer Bill of Rights and a Developer Bill of Rights.
+Its core values are communication, simplicity, feedback, courage, and respect.
+XP is a developer-centric methodology.
+Unlike scrum, it prescribes specific coding practices like pair programming in which two developers work side by side at a single machine, automated unit testing, and frequent integration.
+Another key practice in XP is refactoring, or the continual internally-visible improvement of design and code.

 The basic advantage of XP is that the whole process is visible and accountable.
 The developers make concrete commitments about what they will accomplish, show concrete progress in the form of deployable software, and when a milestone is reached they will describe exactly what they did and how and why that differed from the plan.
 This allows business-oriented people to make their own business commitments with confidence, to take advantage of opportunities as they arise, and to eliminate dead-ends quickly and cheaply. — Kent Beck

-In 1996, Chrystler’s visionary CIO, Sue Unger, gave Kent Beck free reign to form a team to tackle the Chrysler Comprehensive Compensation payroll project.
+In 1996, Chrysler’s visionary CIO, Sue Unger, gave Kent Beck free rein to form a team to tackle the Chrysler Comprehensive Compensation payroll project.
 During this project Beck along with Ron Jeffries, Ward Cunningham, and Martin Fowler promoted and further developed the practices of what Beck called extreme programming.

 In Scrum, any obstacle preventing a developer or team from completing work.
 One of the three focusing questions each member of a Scrum team answers during the daily Stand Up Meeting is: What impediments stand in your way?